-How to best maneuver towards and approach a man overboard victim will depend entirely on how well you know your boat.
+How to best maneuver towards a man overboard victim during the procedure will depend entirely on how well you know your boat.
 There are differences for boats using an engine instead of sails, and extensive practice specific to a vessel is necessary for a boat captain to properly navigate a rescue scenario.

-When using a motor to execute a MOB rescue, there are a few added safety steps:
+When using a motor to execute a man overboard procedure, there are a few added safety steps:

 - Be sure that there are no trailing ropes that could get caught in the propeller.
 If you threw a lifesling or another float behind the boat for immediate rescue, you must pull them back on board before attempting to move.
 If your boat engine is rendered useless, the victim’s life will be in further danger.